az-digital/arizona-bootstrap/site/content/docs/2.0/content/font.md

 team manages a Typekit webfont project that can be referenced by your site.

 #### Notes to consider when using the centrally managed webfont project.
-Our license with Typekit allows anyone with a netid to create their own webfont project in Creative Cloud Typekit and use it in all of their web projects.
+Our license with Typekit allows anyone with a NetID to create their own webfont project in Creative Cloud Typekit and use it in all of their web projects.

 ### Managing your own project